 Georgia's surrogacy sector has seen serious scandals recently, reflecting a regulatory vacuum and weak protection of surrogates:

-• BabyCam forced egg-harvesting / trafficking (2025): a Chinese-run operation lured Thai women with fake job ads, confiscated passports and harvested eggs; 3 were rescued in January 2025 via international cooperation.
+• BabyCam forced egg-harvesting / trafficking (under investigation): a Chinese-run operation lured Thai women with fake job ads, confiscated passports and harvested eggs; 3 were rescued in January 2025 via international cooperation.
+A six-month NYT investigation (December 2025) concluded the most credible reading is that eggs were harvested without consent.
+No public indictment found as of mid-2026 (pending verification).

-• Several surrogates were officially recognized as trafficking victims; investigations continue.
+• Several surrogates were officially recognized as trafficking victims (from May 2025).

 All facts are cited (see "Sources").
 Law and prices can change; rely on the verification date.
 This page is not medical or legal advice.